I-Georg/DevOps-Course-Starter/README.md

 Then you need to generate API key and token (explained here https://trello.com/app-key).
 The link will display your key and you need to generate manually a token.
 Put the variables to .env template as variables TOKEN = {Your token} and KEY = {Your key}.
-In app.py you need to import os and you can call them as 'key': os.environ['KEY'] and 'token' : os.environ['TOKEN'] In order to access the id of the lists on the board: first - you need to put theem to .env template as: toDoId = {listId}
+In app.py you need to import os and you can call them as 'key': os.environ['KEY'] and 'token' : os.environ['TOKEN'] In order to access the id of the lists on the board: first - you need to put them to .env template as: toDoId = {listId}
 doingId = { listId}
 doneId = {listId}
+Those are the ones that should be assigned in the code rather than variable names.
 In app. py they get called the following way: toDoId = os.environ['TOID'] doingId = os.environ['DOINGID']